What Is CRO (Conversation Rate Optimization) and How Does It Work?

 How Do you Find Your Conversion Rate?

 In order to increase your conversions, it’s probably a good idea to know how to calculate your current conversion rate on your site.
 So what is your conversion rate?
 It’s actually pretty easy to find if you have the right data available.
 Here is the formula to find it:

 CR = Total # of Conversions + Total # of Visitors

 Basically, if you had a landing page that led people to sign up for your mailing list, first look at how many signed up for your mailing list.
 Let’s say 50 signed up.
 Next, look at the total number of people that visited that page.
 Let’s say 500 people visited the page.
-You’d then divide the total people that visited the site (500) by the number that signed up (50).
+You’d then divide the total number of people that visited the site (500) by the number that signed up (50).
 Your CR for mailing list signups would be 10% (500/50).
 This can be done for any “conversion” metric that you want to start improving.

 CRO vs. SEO

-Many people confuse CRO and SEO, but the truth is that while they are two different things, they help each other and compliment each other.
+Many people confuse CRO and SEO, but the truth is that while they are two different things, they help each other and complement each other.